 - Provides the JLCCTC constructive component of the Integrated Training Environment to build and sustain unit collective training and to develop agile, adaptive and innovative leaders.

-- Continue transition of Entity Resolution Federation (ERF) to Multi-Resolution Federation-W (B) (MFR-B).
-ERF is approaching end of life cycle and MRF-B is its replacement.
+- Continue to transition of the Entity Resolution Federation (ERF) to Multi-Resolution Federation-W (B) (MRF-B).
+ERF is approaching the end of its life cycle and MRF-B is its replacement.

-- Focus development on constructive support to the Live, Virtual and Constructive –Integrating Architecture and transition of constructive from the MRF-W (B) to the Unified Constructive Architecture.
+- Focus development on constructive support to the Live, Virtual and Constructive –Integrating Architecture and transition of constructive from the MRF-W (B) to the Synthetic Training Environment (STE).